 One of the easiest ways to introduce more sustainable practices is to reduce waste by using recyclable or biodegradable packaging.
 This is another top priority for the consumer, with 82% saying they want product packaging made from recyclable materials.

 But it’s not enough to just make the switch.
 For full effect you also need to educate the customer.
 Give clear instructions on how to dispose of packaging correctly, or better yet, encourage them to reuse it for whatever purpose might suit.
+A fantastic example of a company who utilise sustainable packaging would be everdrop.

 We all know about the plastic waste crisis and the detrimental effects of fast fashion.
 It might not be as simple a practice to implement as the suggestions above, but the more brands that source low impact materials the better.